Viasat (American company): History

-In 2005, Viasat acquired Efficient Channel Coding, a producer of broadband communication integrated circuits and satellite communication systems, which gave Viasat access to the IPStar satellite broadband market.
-Enerdyne, a defense technology firm, was acquired by Viasat in 2006 for an initial investment of $17 million adding its EnerLinks II video data link equipment to Viasat's defense products.
+In 2005, ViaSat acquired Efficient Channel Coding, a producer of broadband communication integrated circuits and satellite communication systems, which gave ViaSat access to the IPStar satellite broadband market.
+Enerdyne, a defense technology firm, was acquired by ViaSat in 2006 for an initial investment of $17 million adding its EnerLinks II video data link equipment to Viasat's defense products.

-Viasat acquired JAST Antenna Systems, based in Lausanne, Switzerland, in 2007.
+ViaSat acquired JAST Antenna Systems, based in Lausanne, Switzerland, in 2007.
 JAST develops microwave circuits and antennas for terrestrial and mobile satellite applications.

-On December 15, 2009, Viasat bought WildBlue, based in Colorado, for $568 million in cash and stock.
-Wildblue also brings its WildBlue-1 satellite and Ka-band capacity on Telesat's Anik F2 and about $75 million in cash and $45 million in tax losses, bringing the net purchase price to about $445 million.
+On December 15, 2009, ViaSat bought WildBlue, based in Colorado, for $568 million in cash and stock.
+Included in the acquisition were the WildBlue-1 satellite and Ka-band capacity on Telesat's Anik F2 and about $75 million in cash and $45 million in tax losses, bringing the net purchase price to about $445 million.

-In 2010, Viasat bought Stonewood Group of Dorset, England, an encryption company, for $20 million in cash and stock.
+In 2010, ViaSat bought Stonewood Group of Dorset, England, an encryption company, for $20 million in cash and stock.

-In January 2013, Viasat broke ground for its expansion in Duluth, Georgia, the second largest location after the company's headquarters in Carlsbad, California at the time.
+In January 2013, ViaSat broke ground for its expansion in Duluth, Georgia, the second largest location after the company's headquarters in Carlsbad, California at the time.
 In 2015, Viasat opened a 116,000 square foot facility at the Arizona State University Research Park in Tempe, Arizona.
 The Arizona campus focuses on design and manufacturing of advanced microwave communication and radar products, radio frequency systems and cybersecurity.
 In 2016, Viasat announced a research and development facility in Chennai, India.
 In 2017, Viasat broke ground on an 80,000 square foot facility on the ATLAS property near the Texas A&M Health Science Center in Bryan, Texas.

-Viasat also acquired LonoCloud, a company focused on cloud networking software, in 2013.
+ViaSat also acquired LonoCloud, a company focused on cloud networking software, in 2013.

-In 2014, Viasat partnered with Thuraya Telecommunications, a mobile satellite services operator, to provide machine to machine (M2M) services.
+In 2014, ViaSat partnered with Thuraya Telecommunications, a mobile satellite services operator, to provide machine to machine (M2M) services.
 The same year, Viasat entered a partnership with LightSquared to work on M2M services in vehicular and aviation devices.
 Viasat also teamed with Southern California Edison to provide an easy transition into operational networks.
 NetNearU based in Bryan/College Station, Texas was acquired in 2014.
 Focused on government and enterprise customers, NetNearU has a wifi management system called TRACKOS, a cloud-based software.
 ViaSat acquired Gray Labs, a company that specialized in satellite-to-earth communications for intelligence, surveillance and reconnaissance in July 2014.

-Viasat acquired network virtualization company Engreen in 2015 to enhance its Flexible Broadband System.
+ViaSat acquired network virtualization company Engreen in 2015 to enhance its Flexible Broadband System.
 In March 2015, Viasat acquired EAI Design Services in order to add its Application-Specific Integrated Circuit (ASIC) and Field-Programmable Gate Array (FPGA) microprocessor design into satellite and cybersecurity projects.